Introduction

 The Results

-The branding programme established Eat.Me.Go. with a fresh, contemporary identity that resonates with busy urban consumers.
-The friendly, energetic visual system differentiates the brand in a competitive convenience food market.
+The branding programme gave Eat.Me.Go. a fresh, contemporary identity aimed at busy urban consumers.
+The friendly, energetic visual system helps the brand stand out in a competitive convenience food market.

-The comprehensive brand assets provide everything needed for consistent store rollout, from signage to packaging.
-The brand standards manual supports growth by giving franchise operators clear guidance on maintaining the visual identity across all locations.
+The brand assets cover what is needed for a consistent store rollout, from signage to packaging.
+The brand standards manual supports growth by giving franchise operators clear guidance on keeping the visual identity consistent across locations.

 Why is brand strategy important for new F&B concepts?